|

 from Spanish del mar, meaning "of the

 sea."
-This name used to be popular among African Americans.
+Once popular among African Americans.

-DELROY:
+- DELROY:

 English name possibly derived from the Old French phrase

-del roy, meaning "son/servant of the
+del roy, meaning "son or servant of the

 king."

-Persian name meaning "happy heart."
+(دلشاد): Persian name meaning "happy heart."

-DELUN:
+- DELUN:

 Chinese name meaning "virtuous order."

-DELWYN:
+- DELWYN:

-"Pretty and fair."
 Welsh unisex name composed

 of the elements del "pretty" and (g)wyn

-DEMETER:
+- DEMETER:

 Hungarian form of Latin Demetrius,

-meaning "loves the earth."
+meaning "loves the earth" or "follower of

-DEMETRIO:
+- DEMETRIO: Italian,

-Italian, Portuguese and Spanish form of Latin Demetrius,
+Portuguese and Spanish form of Latin Demetrius,

-meaning "loves the earth."
+meaning "loves the earth" or "follower of

-Greek name derived from the name of the goddess Demeter,
+(Δημήτριος): Greek name derived from the name of the goddess Demeter

-meaning "loves the earth."
+("earth mother"), meaning "loves the

-DEMETRIUS:
+- DEMETRIUS:

 Latin form of Greek Demetrios,

-meaning "loves the earth."
+meaning "loves the earth" or "follower of

 Chinese name meaning "virtue bright."